bernoussama/obsidian/Blogs/github actions CI.md

 ```

-make rsync is installed on the server
+make sure rsync is installed on the server